eslint/rfcs/designs/2025-bulk-suppressions-api/README.md

 The documentation updates will reflect that this change aligns the Node.js API behavior with the existing CLI functionality.

-1. API Documentation (`ESLint`/`LegacyESLint` classes):
+1. API Documentation (`ESLint` class):
-    - Add the new `suppressionsLocation` and `applySuppressions` options to the constructor options documentation for both `ESLint` and `LegacyESLint`.
+    - Add the new `suppressionsLocation` and `applySuppressions` options to the constructor options documentation for `ESLint`.
     - Document `suppressionsLocation`: its purpose (specifying the suppression file path) and behavior (relative to `cwd`, default lookup).
     - Document `applySuppressions`: controls whether suppressions are automatically applied (defaults to `true`).
     - Add a note to the descriptions of `lintText()` and `lintFiles()` methods stating that suppressions are automatically applied when `applySuppressions` is `true` (the default), based on the resolved suppression file path.

 2. Bulk Suppressions User Guide Page:
     - Update the existing user guide page for Bulk Suppressions.
-    - Add a section or note clarifying that the feature is now also available when using the `ESLint` and `LegacyESLint` Node.js APIs.
+    - Add a section or note clarifying that the feature is now also available when using the `ESLint` Node.js API.
     - Explicitly mention how the suppression file is located when using the API: "Note: When using the Node.js API, ESLint searches for the suppression file specified by the `suppressionsLocation` constructor option.
 If this option is not provided, it defaults to looking for `eslint-suppressions.json` in the `cwd` (current working directory)."

 3. Release Notes: